addhe/infrabot-nlp/PRODUCT_REQUIREMENT_DOCUMENT.md

     *   Cloud NAT setup for private instances
     *   Shared VPC configuration across projects
     *   VPC Service Controls integration for security boundaries

+## 7. Implementation Status and Recent Improvements

+As of June 2025, the following key improvements have been implemented:

+### 7.1 GCP VPC Management Enhancements

+*   **Improved Error Handling**:
+    *   Comprehensive error detection and user-friendly messages across all VPC and subnet operations
+    *   Specific error handling for common scenarios (e.g., resources in use, permission denied, invalid CIDR ranges)
+    *   Structured try/except blocks for both API and CLI approaches

+*   **Fixed API Operations**:
+    *   Added proper fingerprint handling for subnet updates to resolve the "Required field 'resource.fingerprint' not specified" error
+    *   Ensured proper fallback from API to CLI when API operations fail
+    *   Enhanced verification of operation results

+*   **User Experience Improvements**:
+    *   More informative error messages that explain what went wrong and suggest solutions
+    *   Better handling of edge cases like overlapping CIDR ranges or resources in use
+    *   Improved validation and confirmation workflows

+*   **Code Structure Improvements**:
+    *   Resolved circular import issues by moving utility functions to appropriate modules
+    *   Enhanced test coverage and fixed test failures
+    *   Better modularization of functionality

+These improvements aim to provide a more robust, reliable, and user-friendly experience when working with GCP VPC resources melalui CLI Infrabot-NLP.